Unidata/awips2/docs/install/install-cave.md

 ## Windows <i class="fa fa-windows"></i>

-For Windows, Unidata offers two installation options: a [**Linux Virtual Machine**](#method-1-linux-virtual-machine-recommended), or a [**Direct Windows Installation**](#method-2-direct-windows-install).
-Currently, the virtual machine is the recommended form of install.
-The direct installation can work, but currently we do not have complete instructions on how to get **jep** (which is a python package) running properly with CAVE.
-Because of this, CAVE will install just fine, but certain data products will not render in the application.
-The direct install also requires several system modifications and will require administrator priviledges.
-We are in the process of producing a working set of instructions for the direct install, but as of now just have old instructions, which likely will not have jep working properly.
+For Windows, Unidata offers two installation options: a [**Linux Virtual Machine**](#method-1-linux-virtual-machine), or a [**Direct Windows Installation**](#method-2-direct-windows-install).

+Currently, the [virtual machine (VM)](#method-1-linux-virtual-machine) is the recommended form of install for those who do not have administrative priviledges on the machine, or beginners who want a simpler installation process.
+> Note: At the moment, the VM option may not render all products in CAVE (ex.
+RGB composites of satellite imagery)

+The [direct installation method](#method-2-direct-windows-install) is recommended for those who have administrative priviledges and a little bit of experience installing more software.

-### Method 1: Linux Virtual Machine (Recommended)
+### Method 1: Linux Virtual Machine

+This method is recommended for beginners, or those with less computer knowledge as it is a very simple installation, however at this time, some CAVE functionality may be missing (ex: rendering RGB satellite images).

 #### System Requirements